 I'm in love with white flooring.
 It has an effortlessly cool, Scandinavian feel and this one from UK Flooring Direct’s Galleria Professional range would be perfect to incorporate into the scheme above.
 Have the planks running down the longest axis of the room to draw your eye down the lines and give the illusion of a larger room.

 The Leon Chaise from sofa.com is pictured above and I can personally vouch for how comfortable it is.
 Perfect for relaxing after a hard day's work and stretching out to watch a film on.

-If you haven't heard about Living Tables then you need to!
-It basically means a table where greenery and succulents are embedded into a section of the table so it looks like it's growing out of it.
+If you haven't heard about Living Tables, then you need to!
+It means a table where greenery and succulents are embedded into a section of the table, so it looks like it's growing out of it.
 The ultimate spring decorating idea!
 This beauty I found on Etsy.

 If you, like me, live in a small house you will need all the storage you can get your hands on!
-I love this Casper Sideboard unit from John Lewis - you can hide magazines, remote controls, your dvd player and more in this beauty.
+I love this Casper Sideboard unit from John Lewis - you can hide magazines, remote controls, your DVD player, and more in this beauty.
 The colours go perfectly with our fresh, spring scheme and there are a couple of different shapes in this range so check them out online.

-Lighting is so important to a sitting room.
+Lighting is so important to a living room.
 You ideally want a statement ceiling light on a dimmer, then various individual sources of light like a floor lamp and a table light for your side table.
 These add ambience and mood to your room for when you decide to turn off your ceiling light in the evening and especially when entertaining guests.

 Above left to right: Tub table light and Liv drop cluster from Habitat, Tripod wood floor lamp from West Elm.”